frankrdesilets/efficient-string-matcher/README.md

 3. Navigate to the main method of String-Matcher/main.cpp.
 4. Modify the vector “inputFileNames” contents.
 Every file included in this vector will be run.

+## Testing

+The application was thoroughly tested with 10 .txt file inputs.
+Tests include ensuring accurate file parsing, accurate pattern matching at the beginning, middle, and end of texts (including complete patterns {"the"} and incomplete patterns {"th"}), and correct letter case and unsupported character detection.
+Input files used for testing are located in testfiles/ and are run in the main method.